aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-image-specify-image-save-options/_index.md

 title: Specifying Image Save Options for EPUB to Image Conversion
 linktitle: Specifying Image Save Options for EPUB to Image Conversion
 second_title: Java HTML Processing with Aspose.HTML
-description: Learn to use Aspose.HTML for Java: Convert EPUB to image & more.
+description: Learn to use Aspose.HTML for Java for converting EPUB to image & more.
 Explore our step-by-step guide. #JavaDevelopment #WebDevelopment #DocumentConversion
 type: docs
 weight: 16
 url: /java/converting-epub-to-pdf/convert-epub-to-image-specify-image-save-options/